March 13, 2023

 These forms already contain the necessary details; you just have to fill them up.
 But you can include additional information if you want and send it as an attachment.

-You can submit the Articles of Organization in 3 ways: online, via mail, or in person.
+You can submit the Articles of Organization in three ways: online, via mail, or in person.
 Filing online is typically the easiest and fastest way of the three.

 As for the fees, California has a state filing fee of $70.
 But if you need a certified copy of your formation documents, you have to pay an additional $5.[3]

-You also need to pay an extra $15 as a handling fee if you drop off the paperwork in person.[4]
+There's also an extra $15 handling fee if you drop off the paperwork in person.[5]
 In-person drop-offs should be done during regular business hours (Monday to Friday, 8 AM to 5 PM).

 Once you submit your Articles of Organization, you just have to wait until your application is approved.